 The first Exchange Traded Fund (ETF) hit the market in 1993.
 This ETF allowed investors to invest in the S&P 500 indirectly.
 While you cannot invest in an index directly, mutual funds and ETFs are the closest investment vehicles that allow you to replicate the performance of a stock market index.
 ETFs are priced and traded continuously throughout the day, unlike mutual funds that only trade at the closing net asset value (NAV) once a day.
-Because of their construction, ETFs can provide a slight reduction of expenses over mutual funds.
-ETFs are traded just like stocks, which means there are bid / ask spreads and you can set limit orders on trades.
+Because of their construction, ETFs can provide a slight reduction of expenses over traditional mutual funds.
+ETFs are traded just like stocks, which means there are bid / ask spreads and you can use limit orders and stock options.

 In 2020, I finally took the plunge and converted my mutual funds into ETFs.
 The main driver for this was I wanted to invest in EDV (Vanguard Extended Duration Treasury ETF).
-It has taken a little while to get used to ETFs on my brokerage platform.
-I can no longer trade directly from one ETF to another like I could with mutual funds.
-I have to sell ETF and money goes into settlement fund.
-I can then purchase the new ETF or mutual fund from the settlement fund.
+It took a little while to get used to ETFs after using mutual funds for so long.
+I could not exchange directly from one ETF to another like I could with mutual funds.
+First I have to sell ETF and money goes into settlement fund and then purchase the new ETF or mutual fund from the settlement fund.
 ETF purchases can happen on the same day as the sell, mutual fund purchases clear overnight.
-I was unable to perform automatic transactions, although my main reason for using automatic transactions was to bypass 30-day trading restrictions after selling a mutual fund.
+I was unable to perform automatic transactions using ETFs, although my main reason for using automatic transactions was to bypass 30-day trading restrictions after selling a mutual fund.
 ETFs do not have 30-day trading restrictions.
-I use market orders for most of my trades, though I have switched to using mostly good til cancelled (GTC) limit orders to catch bargains when prices drop and to sell at all-time highs when I need to rebalance.
+I started using market orders for most of my trades, though I have switched to using mostly good til cancelled (GTC) limit orders to catch bargains when prices drop and to sell at all-time highs when I need to rebalance.
 My orders don't always execute, and when they do I feel like I made a good trade.

 The Holy Grail™ of investing is to find a portfolio that can stand the test of time.
-While the "best" portfolio is subjective, and different based on one's risk tolerance, I think the best portfolio for me is the one that provides the highest returns over a long time period with half the drawdown of a 100% stock portfolio.
+While the "best" portfolio is subjective, and different based on one's risk tolerance, I think the best portfolio for me is a risk adjusted portfolio that provides the highest returns over a long time period with half the drawdown of a 100% stock portfolio.
 My target portfolio is 60% VTI / 40% EDV + cash and rebalance at 1% deviation.
 The chart below is a backtest of a 100% stock portfolio (VTI) vs. a 60% VTI / 40% EDV portfolio rebalanced at 1% deviation from 60/40 using monthly data.